tsdiokno/abl/content/tl/docs/nt/roma/roma-3.md

 ## Ang Katuwiran ng Diyos sa Pamamagitan ng Pagtitiwala
 [#](# "The Righteousness of God through Faith")

-[^21] Pero ngayon, bukod sa Kautusan, ang katuwiran ng Diyos ay nakikita, saksi dito ng Kautusan at ng mga Propeta.
+[^21] Pero ngayon, bukod sa Kautusan, ang katuwiran ng Diyos ay nakikita, sinaksihan ng Kautusan at ng mga Propeta.

 [^21]: But now, apart from the law, the righteousness of God has been revealed, attested by the Law and the Prophets.

-[^22] Nakikita ang katuwiran ng Diyos sa pamamagitan ng pagtitiwala kay Kristo Hesus para sa lahat ng mananalig, dahil pareho ang lahat.
+[^22] Nakikita ang pagiging matuwid ng Diyos sa pamamagitan ng pagtitiwala kay Kristo Hesus para sa lahat ng magitiwala, dahil walang pagkakaiba.

 [^22]: The righteousness of God is through faith in Jesus Christ to all who believe, since there is no distinction.